Ranger 85 - Reds and Bobber Balloon Blues!

 I used a two hook gagnion with feathers baited with squid strips and fished in the bow.
 Jake set us up to fish in 300 plus feet of water.
 We needed 16-ounce sinkers to reach the bottom.
 The first few drops came up dry for me.
 Eventually, I dropped in the right spot and brought up 4 reds, 4 starry rockfish plus others.
 Cherry Bank turned out to be a gold mine.
 We ended up with two-day limits of reds plus a variety of other rock fish including several cow cod and goldeneye (which had to be released).
 Steve and I caught and released both goldeneye and cow cod.

 We drove around searching for the bluefin ending up back at Tanner Bank in the afternoon.
 Those fishing the 20- and 25-pound line managed a couple 15 pound bluefin and a couple 30 to 40 pound bluefin.
-Jake came over and told me it was OK to fish the clear bobber ballon for the tuna.
+Jake came over and told me it was OK to fish the clear bobber balloon for the tuna.
 He knew that I had fished using balloons on the Excel which is where I first met Jake.
 I hadn’t used balloons to catch bluefin before but Jake assured me that they work for bluefin the same way they do for yellowfin.
+I'm surprised I actually brought balloons and rubber bands with me.

 I set up my balloon outfit by rubber banding a 17-inch clear balloon about 10 to 12 feet above the hook.
 I nose hooked a sardine then let the wind catch the balloon and toss the sardine out to follow.
 The wind took the sardine away from the boat like the kite or helium balloon saving the sardine from exhausting itself swimming out to the bite zone.
 The balloon did work but not on the target species.
 I hooked and landed 3 large bonito.
 I wasn’t the only one catching bonito either.